Montréal Cultural Calendar

 FAMILY ENTERTAINMENT

-Children of all ages can also discover new worlds at Montréal Space for Life, the largest natural-sciences museum complex in Canada which comprises the Botanical Garden, Planetarium, Biosphere, famed Biodôme and Insectarium.
+Children of all ages can also discover new worlds at Montréal Espace pour la vie, the largest natural-sciences museum complex in Canada which comprises the Botanical Garden, Planetarium, Biosphere, famed Biodôme and Insectarium.
 Purchasing fixed-time tickets online is highly recommended.

 CIRCUS ARTS

-Cirque du Soleil presents KURIOS – Cabinet of Curiosities under the Big Top in the Old Port from May 23 to July 14.
+Cirque du Soleil presents the return of LUZIA under the Big Top in the Old Port from May 15 to June 29.

 CINÉMA